-It is not wrong to go for rewarding benefits; try to live out some higher values as fit along the road of life, Buddha explains.
+It is not wrong to go for benefits in life, so long as a righteous fare is there; try to live out some higher values as fit along the road of life, Buddha explains.

 Do not drop giving adequate attention to yourself and what is yours.
 Skills in getting within and working and functioning otherwise, can help you.
 Good circumstances, fit and fair associates are boons too, and Buddha's key teachings.
 Learn to live by the Way, and you may come to be well worth welcoming arms and affection.

-Ap: Mieder, Wolfgang (main editor), Stewart A. Kingsbury, and Kelsie E. Harder.
+Mieder, Wolfgang (main editor), Stewart A. Kingsbury, and Kelsie E. Harder.
+1996.
 A Dictionary of American Proverbs.
-(Paperback) New York: Oxford University, 1996.
+(Paperback) New York: Oxford University.

 Shrand, Joseph A., with Leigh M. Devine.
 2012.
 Manage Your Stress: Overcoming Stress in the Modern World.
 New York: St. Martin's Press.